Tyco and the Norwegian Supreme Court case of Thorbjørn Selstad Thue v The Norwegian Government (E-19/16)

 During the time of travel to an assignment directly from home, the worker “remains under the instruction of the employer, with the employer maintaining the right to cancel, change, or add assignments”, therefore they are at the disposal of the employer, constituting working time.

-The decision in Tyco had a direct impact on the Organisation of Working Time Act, 1997 specifically in relation to rest breaks.
-In addition, the Norwegian case demonstrates the uniform view in this regard in relation to travel time.
+The decision in Tyco had a direct impact on the interpretation and application of the Organisation of Working Time Act 1997, specifically in relation to rest breaks.
+In addition, the Norwegian case demonstrates the uniform application of this principle in relation to travel time and not just to workers with no fixed place of work.

-There are some preventative measures that employers may want to consider to offset a challenge to work practices in this regard;
+There are some preventative measures that employers may want to consider to offset a challenge to existing work practices that might offend the working time rules:

 - Have a clear policy in relation to working time for workers whose role is primarily based on the road visiting customers or clients, specifically in relation to daily rest breaks.